Brainspotting: Unlocking Peak Performance

 How Brainspotting Works

-Athletes using BSP often describe feeling "lighter" and more present, with tangible gains like better focus under pressure, faster slumps-to-peak transitions and reduced anxiety (up to 50% in studies).
+Athletes using BSP often describe feeling "lighter" and more present, with tangible gains like better focus under pressure, faster slumps-to-peak transitions and reduced stress (up to 50% in studies).

-Research supports this: Small-scale studies show significant performance uplifts and anxiety drops post-sessions, while neuroplasticity research shows why active bodies respond so well.
+Research supports this: Small-scale studies show significant performance uplifts and stress drops post-sessions, while neuroplasticity research shows why active bodies respond so well.

 David Grand and sport psychologist Alan Goldberg's book This Is Your Brain on Sports (2011) uses BSP to explain cases like Simone Biles' "twisties" at the 2020 Olympics—unprocessed pressure manifesting as disorienting mental fog.

 High-profile adopters include pros in golf, tennis, and NASCAR, where split-second decisions rule.
-Therapists report 80-90% success rates for yips resolution, often in under five sessions, making it more efficient than CBT for deep-rooted issues.
+Coaches report 80-90% success rates for yips resolution, often in under five sessions.

 Proven Benefits + Emerging Evidence

-With mental health in sports under the spotlight—BSP offers a stigma-free, results-driven tool.
+With performance anxiety in sports under the spotlight—BSP offers a stigma-free, results-driven tool.
 It's mental training that integrates with physical prep or off-season tune-ups.

 As one athlete put it after conquering his blocks: "It's like upgrading your brain's software for the game."